BU-CLOUD-F20/Realizing_Microservices_HPC/README.md

 ## Project Description

+If you are looking for our setup and installation guide please refer to our [wiki](https://github.com/BU-CLOUD-F20/Realizing_Microservices_HPC/wiki)

 ## 1. Vision and Goals Of The Project:
 This project has many different and equally intriguing aspects.
 It can be thought of as the continuation of [last year’s students group](https://github.com/BU-NU-CLOUD-F19/Cloud-Native_high-performance_computing/).
 The first aspect is the automation of running [Lustre](https://wiki.lustre.org/Main_Page) in [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).
 Lustre is an open-source, distributed parallel file system designed for scalability, high-performance, and high-availability.
 In order to achieve this we will create Golang reconciler operators that will monitor the cluster and automatically scale Lustre based on different events as additions/removals of available instances and will deal with nodes/processes crashes.